eecs130/spring2020/pages/_lectures/04lecture.md

 ---

-In this module, you will begin coding actual web pages using HTML.
+In this lesson, we will review how web pages get rendered in your web browser, and how HTML, CSS, and JavaScript work together to create web pages.